Looking for fun this Independence Day? Check out the KawBoom! Festival in Lawrence at Burcham Park!

-With the Fourth of July holiday drawing near, the Lawrence Douglas County Fire Medical Department reminds the public that Lawrence is a fireworks-free city and only novelty items are permitted in the City of Lawrence.
+Independence Day is just a week away and Lawrence-Douglas County Fire Medical wants to remind the public that Lawrence is a fireworks-free city and only novelty items are permitted in the City of Lawrence.

 Several acceptable items are available for families celebrations.
 The list of novelty items includes:

 - Party poppers - small items not more than .25 grains of explosive with a string protruding from the device that is usually pulled to ignite.

 - Snapper - small paper wrapped item with no more than .02 grains of explosive that, when dropped, the device explodes.